 By Ted Williams

 This edition is fully revised, with new illustrations and diagrams.
-This classic book on the fundamentals of hitting from the last baseball player to break the magic .400 barrier is a must-read for any and all.
+This classic book from the last baseball player in history to break the magic .400 barrier is a must-read for any and all.

 By Dan Gray

 It would be nice to have a former pro ballplayer influence the development of your child's Little League game, confidence and skills, right?
 Well, Youth Baseball Bible is your answer.
 Written by Dan Gray—who was drafted by the Los Angeles Dodgers as a catcher—this book is considered by many as the leading instructional guide on Little League ball.
-In case you're still on the fence, baseball luminaries such as Joe Girardi and Bernie Williams have praised it as one of the best.
-(And those are a couple of guys who typically hit it over the fence.)
+In case you're still on the fence, several baseball greats such as Joe Girardi and Bernie Williams have praised it as one of the best books of its kind around.